 - The bill requires local governments to adopt ordinances allowing accessory dwelling units (ADUs) in any area zoned for single-family residential use.
-The definition of "accessory dwelling unit" is amended to include manufactured housing constructed after January 1, 2025. - It provides that a local government may not directly or indirectly increase the cost to build an ADU, including by: - Imposing restrictions on rental terms that do not apply to other housing uses within the same district - Imposing parking requirements or design restrictions that do not apply to other housing uses within the same district - Requiring discretionary approvals or other standards that do not generally apply to other housing uses in the same district - It removes current law requirements that an ADU must be rented at an affordable rate. - It requires local governments to submit an annual report to DEO, beginning October 2025, with information about the number of ADU applications and ADUs within the jurisdiction.
-Page 59 of 118 LEGISLATIVE BILL SUMMARIES Florida League of Cities
+The definition of "accessory dwelling unit" is amended to include manufactured housing constructed after January 1, 2025.
+It allows local governments to prohibit an ADU from being rented for a term of less than one month. - It provides that a local government may not directly or indirectly increase the cost to build an ADU, including by: - Imposing restrictions on rental terms that do not apply to other housing uses within the same district - Imposing parking requirements or design restrictions that do not apply to other housing uses within the same district - Requiring discretionary approvals or other standards that do not generally apply to other housing uses in the same district - It removes current law requirements that an ADU must be rented at an affordable rate. - It requires local governments to submit an annual report to DEO, beginning October 2025, with information about the number of ADU applications and ADUs within the jurisdiction. - It provides that a property owner may not be denied a homestead exemption solely because the property contains an ADU and allows the property assessment for the ADU to be separated from the homesteaded property.
+Page 62 of 125 LEGISLATIVE BILL SUMMARIES Florida League of Cities

-Volume 51, Issue 8: March 28, 2025

-It provides that a property owner may not be denied a homestead exemption solely because the property contains an ADU and allows the property assessment for the ADU to be separated from the homesteaded property.

-Other: